cmu-delphi/delphi-epidata/docs/api/v5-signals/signal_doc_standard.md

 `### Temporal Handling` documents the reference time basis (e.g. date of service vs. date of report), week-ending alignment, drop rules (e.g. dropping first-of-month batching artifacts), and holiday adjustments.

 `### Geographic Handling` covers native and derived levels, custom geographic units (such as facility catchments or sampling sites), crosswalking, catchment disaggregation, population weighting, and spatial roll-ups.
-Clarify `fill_method` here: state why `fill_method` is always `source` when no imputation is used, or detail the available choices (`source`, `fill_zero`, `fill_ave`) when multiple aggregation paths exist.
+If all levels are native and unmodified from the source provider, state this directly without redundant tier enumeration.
+Document any rare units (such as sub-state catchments or island territories) and spatial adjustments (such as New York statewide pooling or geographic exclusions) directly within this section.
+Clarify `fill_method` here: state why `fill_method` is always `source` when no imputation is used, or detail the available choices (`source`, `fill_zero`, `fill_ave`, or custom values such as `nyc_plus_ny_minus_nyc`) when multiple aggregation paths or reconstructions exist.

 ### 7. Relationship to V4 or V3